argp/ecc-lib-win32/README.md

-ecc-lib-win32 - a Win32 port of ECC-LIB
+# ecc-lib-win32 - a Win32 port of ECC-LIB
-Patroklos Argyroudis <_ at domain argp.gr>

-Introduction
+## Introduction

 This is a collection of the files that I modified in order to get ECC-LIB (version 2.0) to compile on Windows 32.
 Since ECC-LIB requires the GNU